Nell Sinton: Career

 Her first solo exhibition was in 1947, and the Raymond and Raymond Gallery in San Francisco.
 Her first solo museum exhibition was in 1949 at the Legion of Honor in San Francisco.
 Her earliest works, from the 1940s, were primarily focused on interiors and landscapes.
 In the 1960s, her work was fully abstract; and by the 1970s she was working in a loose but figurative phase.

 Sinton served on the San Francisco Arts Commission from 1959 until 1963, and she was one of the Board of Trustees of the San Francisco Art Institute from 1966 until 1972.
 From 1974 until 1985, she taught art at the Institute for Creative and Artistic Development (now Creative Growth Art Center) in Oakland.

 Mills College in Oakland held a retrospective of her work in 1981.

 Personal life

-She had married Stanley Henry Sinton, Jr., together they had three children.
+She had married Stanley Henry Sinton Jr., together they had three children.

 Sinton had lived at 2520 Divisadero Street, in a Tudor Revival house built in 1933.
 In 1954, they bought the 1926-built house at 1020 Francisco Street in Russian Hill, San Francisco, which is listed as one of the National Register of Historic Places in San Francisco since December 22, 2011.

 Death and legacy

-Sinton died on October 23, 1997 in San Francisco.
+Sinton died on October 23, 1997, in San Francisco.
+SFGate remembered her as "one of the early California abstract painters".

-Her artwork is in museum collections, including San Francisco Museum of Modern Art (SFMoMA), the Krannert Art Museum, and the Oakland Museum of California (OMCA).
-She also has extensive files held at the Archives of American Art (a Smithsonian Institution), and the Bancroft Library.
+Her artwork is in museum collections, including San Francisco Museum of Modern Art (SFMoMA); the Krannert Art Museum in Champaign, Illinois; and the Oakland Museum of California (OMCA).
+She also has files held at the Archives of American Art (a Smithsonian Institution), and the Bancroft Library.